Crossovo/OpenMilkfoam/README.md

 Defects usually come from the electronics.
 We implement a new one based on the Arduino (8Bit).

 ## Background
 The milk frother has a good hardware base but unstable electronics.
-Most defects come from the electronics.
+Most defects come from this electronics.

 I don't want to throw the appliance away just because the control board fail.

+Replacement Parts are not available on the market.
 Hence this project.

 ## Boards
 There are 2 circuit boards in the unit.